ERA Green Hydrogen Fellowships for international Master students • DAAD

 The programme provides funding for

-- a whole Master’s degree programme (programmes with 90 ECTS/3 semesters) completed at a state or state-recognised university in Germany
+- part of a whole Master’s degree programme (programmes with 90 ECTS/3 semesters) completed at a state or state-recognised university in Germany

-- up to one year of study in Germany as part of a Master’s degree completed at your home university.
+- up to one year of study in Germany as part of a Master’s degree.
 The general condition is that the academic credits you gain in Germany are recognised by your home university.
 Moreover, the standard period of study at your home university should not be exceeded as a result of the study year in Germany

 - a Master’s thesis as part of an international Master’s degree programme completed at a state or state-recognised university, a research institute or a company in Germany